Damien Lewis (filmmaker)

-Damien Gavin Lewis (born March 1966) is a British author and filmmaker who has spent over twenty years reporting from and writing about conflict zones in many countries.
+Damien Gavin Lewis is a British author and filmmaker who has spent over twenty years reporting from and writing about conflict zones in many countries.
 He has produced about twenty films.

-He has written more than fifteen books, some of which have been published in over thirty languages.
+Lewis has written more than fifteen books, some of which have been published in over thirty languages.
 His books have appeared on bestseller lists in many countries.
 He is a Fellow of the Winston Churchill Memorial Trust and a Fellow of the Royal Geographical Society.

-Early life and education

-Damien Gavin Lewis was born March 1966 in Weymouth, Dorset.

-Career
+Life and work

-Lewis worked as a war correspondent, and between 1991 and 2005 he wrote, directed, produced and filmed a number of documentary films for National Geographic, the BBC, Channel 4 and Discovery, amongst others, largely focusing on investigating and exposing environmental and human rights violations in Africa, the Middle East and Asia.
+Lewis worked as a war correspondent, and between 1991 and 2005 he wrote, directed, produced and filmed documentary films for National Geographic, the BBC, Channel 4 and Discovery, amongst others, largely focusing on investigating and exposing environmental and human rights violations in Africa, the Middle East and Asia.